MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-55-Operators-Licenses/subpart-G-Modification-Revocation-Licenses/section-55.61.md

 (4) For any conduct determined by the Commission to be a hazard to safe operation of the facility.

-(5) For the sale, use or possession of illegal drugs, or refusal to participate in the facility drug and alcohol testing program, or a confirmed positive test for drugs, drug metabolites, or alcohol in violation of the conditions and cutoff levels established by § 55.53(j) or the consumption of alcoholic beverages within the protected area of power reactors or the controlled access area of non-power reactors, or a determination of unfitness for scheduled work as a result of the consumption of alcoholic beverages.
+(5) For the sale, use or possession of illegal drugs, or refusal to participate in the facility drug and alcohol testing program, or a confirmed positive test for drugs, drug metabolites, or alcohol in violation of the conditions and cutoff levels established by § 55.53(j) or the consumption of alcoholic beverages within the protected area of power reactors or the controlled access area of utilization facilities licensed under 10 CFR part 50 that are not power reactors, or a determination of unfitness for scheduled work as a result of the consumption of alcoholic beverages.

 [52 FR 9460, Mar.
-25, 1987, as amended at 56 FR 32070, July 15, 1991]
+25, 1987, as amended at 56 FR 32070, July 15, 1991; 89 FR 106253, Dec.
+30, 2024]